Blog Image

 Considering Kiruna’s long hours of darkness in the winter it’s not surprising that when electric lighting became available in the early 1900s the town installed it as a public utility long before most towns in the country.
 Light was a valuable resource in winter so these days locals will pay a lot of money for a fashionable light source, and Kiruna’s streets are aggressively over-lit with glaring lighting.

 So that’s light.
 Something else in short supply in Kiruna are warm beaches and water you can swim in.
 This might explain why the local council is currently committed to an overspend of hundreds of millions of kronor on a new swimming pool, featuring water chutes and a relaxavdelning (rest area) with saunas and sun loungers.
-We can have it all, they thought, now that the mining company is paying.
-They received compensation money for the old pool but by the time the project got started overall costs had increased.
-Over the last few years these costs have run more and more out of control.
+Now that the mining company is paying, they thought, we really can have it all.
+Paid generous compensation for the loss of the existing pool, soon to crack over collapsing ground like the rest of Kiruna, they sat back and let their imaginations run wild.
+By the time the project got started building costs had increased, and then following the lead of their rich imaginations, they then let these run more and more out of control.

 It’s a bit mad because the current swimming pool is gloriously underused – I was there this morning for a full hour and was the only person in the pool.
 Maybe they think a relax area will change all that – but for what purpose?
 You can understand the council wanting something bigger and better than what they have already, but it does look like dreams and civic pride may have led them to invest in a scheme way beyond their resources.
 The overspend will now have them (and us) paying off large sums every year long into the future.